REX500/RestaurantReview/README.md

-# Restaurant review dummy app
+# Restaurant review app

 ![](animation.gif)

-My first react-native app (how cute) built following an Egghead tutorial.
+My first react-native app built following an Egghead tutorial.
+Mind the refreshed notification on the bottom.
+That is due to using a .json database to write all the changes to.
+Since the .json file is in the same structure as the rest of the code any time I do a CRUD on it, Watchman renders a refresh.

 ## Getting Started/ Installing